jordirocha/ConvertGIFToASCII/README.md

 Must install these packages to run it perfectly:
 * [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI)
 * [FFmpeg](https://github.com/FFmpeg/FFmpeg)
-I will bring you a script that make all this job.
+I will bring you a script that make all this job, just execute it.

-       # ./dependencies.sh
+       $ ./dependencies.sh

 ### Run app